MrBearing/chelonian/README.md

 # Chelonian

-Chelonian is a CLI static analysis tool for ROS workspaces to help estimate effort for ROS1 → ROS2 migrations.
+Chelonian is a CLI static analysis tool for ROS workspaces Usage

-Usage
 -----